-\paragraph{dBlonD} Further, we combine these three scores into an overall score by a simple weighted mean approach.
-We name it dBlonD, which is a comprehensive reflection of discursive coherence and cohesion.
-By computing the dBlonD score, one can distill the translation quality at the document level from the sentence level one.
+\paragraph{\dBlonD.} Further, we combine the scores of all categories into an overall score with a simple weighted average, named \dBlonD{}.
+By computing \dBlonD{}, one can distill the document-level translation quality from translation quality at the sentence level.
+More formally, we have

-In practice, we adopt uniform weights for $w_i$.
-The weighted arithmetic mean can also be applied.